This post may contain affiliate links. Click for complete disclosures.

 - Whipped Cream and Powdered Sugar

-- Bananas and Nut Butters
+- Bananas and Nut Butter

 - Apple Pie Filling and Ice Cream